-The range of scaled scores available for each test is the same as 2016 and is intended to stay the same in future years.
+The range of scaled scores available for each test is the same as set in 2016 and is intended to stay the same in future years.
 The lowest scaled score that can be awarded on a KS1 test is 85.
 The highest scaled score is 115.

-A pupil awarded a score of 99 or below has not met the expected standard in the test.
+A pupil awarded a score of 99 or fewer has not met the expected standard in the test.

 Pupils need a minimum raw score before they can be awarded the lowest scaled score.
-Pupils whose raw score is below the minimum needed to be awarded a scaled score on the test have not demonstrated sufficient understanding of the KS1 curriculum in the subject.
+Pupils who do not achieve the lowest scaled score on the test have not demonstrated sufficient understanding of the KS1 curriculum in the subject.
 You should award these pupils an N for the test.
 It is likely that these pupils should be teacher assessed using the pre-key stage standards.

 Using and interpreting test outcomes

 The national curriculum tests are compensatory – pupils score marks from any part of the test and pupils with the same total score can achieve their marks in different ways.
-The interim teacher assessment frameworks are different.
-They rely on achieving a ‘secure fit’ which means pupils have to demonstrate attainment of all the ‘pupil can’ statements to be awarded a standard.
+The teacher assessment frameworks are different and ask teachers to assess pupils against certain aspects of the national curriculum based on a range of evidence from the classroom.